slateci/slate-portal/README.md

 #### Create `portal.conf`

-Create a blank file in the following place of this project: `instance/portal.conf`.
-Complete the steps described below to add properties and finalize this file.
+Copy `ansible/templates/portal.conf.j2` to the following place of this project: `instance/portal.conf`.
+Complete the steps described below to modify properties and finalize this file.

 #### Register a globus Application